Hugos68/svelte-maskify/README.md

 # svelte-maskerize

-svelte-maskerize is a action wrapper for [AlpineJS masks] https://github.com/alpinejs/alpine/blob/main/packages/mask/src/index.js
+svelte-maskerize is a action wrapper for [AlpineJS masks](https://alpinejs.dev/plugins/mask).

-Read more about creating a library [in the docs](https://kit.svelte.dev/docs/packaging).

 To get started by using it install the package with: